 From the outside, La Placita might just look like a small corner Mexican grocer.
 But rewards await those who venture inside: a tiny little cafe serving up super-legit Mexican fare.
 There are plenty of great tacos to choose from (just $8 for an order of 3), as well as tamales, sopes, soups, burritos and more.
 There are just a handful of small tables in the back of the space, so this might not be the best place to come with a crowd.
 It’s also worth noting that La Placita is cash only.
 158 N. 12th St., Allentown; (610) 821-4549

 For a no-fuss, casual breakfast or lunch, stop into Taqueria el Jalapeño in Whitehall.
-The tacos are priced right at just $2.49 each; choose from a long list of proteins, like al pastor, chicken tinga, Mexican sausage and cow tripe.
+The tacos are priced at $4.50 each; choose from a long list of proteins, like al pastor, chicken tinga, Mexican sausage and cow tripe.
 There are plenty of appetizers, platters, sides and desserts (plus some great kids’ options, like mini-quesadillas and a grilled ham and cheese sandwich) to round things out.
 Delivery is offered in the local vicinity.
 1033 N. 6th St. Ext., Whitehall; (610) 351-1867.

 Southeastern PA